jgregorio0/inditext-test/README.md

 - Sorting by priority descending is implemented when searching for prices to database.
 - Result set is limited to 1 result.
 - As a result of sorting, it returns the highest priority price that aligns with the specified filters.

+# Global exception handler
+Centralized exception handling that applies to all controllers in the application is implemented in [GlobalExceptionHandler.java](src/main/java/com/sngular/test/inditex/exception/GlobalExceptionHandler.java)

 # Patterns
 - Builder Pattern: Used for the creation of DTO objects during testing stage.